tonythomas01/gdrive-to-commons/README.md

-# Google drive to Wikimedia Commons
+# Google drive to Wikimedia Commons (Read only)

 [![Build Status](https://travis-ci.com/tonythomas01/gdrive-to-commons.svg?branch=master)](https://travis-ci.com/tonythomas01/gdrive-to-commons)

 This tool is developed to Upload images directly from Google drive to Wikimedia Commons and is currently deployed at [Toollabs](https://tools.wmflabs.org/google-drive-photos-to-commons/).

+## ⚠️ Contributing ⚠️

+Development and codebase moved to [Wikimedia Gerrit](https://gerrit.wikimedia.org/r/admin/repos/labs/tools/gdrive-to-commons,branches).
+This repo is read only now.
+Read how to contribute on the [Gerrit Tutorial](https://www.mediawiki.org/wiki/Gerrit/Tutorial).
+Thank you!

 ## Dependencies